Projects

 Grievous is a low-cost mobile manipulation platform built on XLeRobot, extended with onboard SO-101 leader arms for fast in-place teleoperation.
 We finetune SmolVLA on pick-and-place and dusting tasks collected in lab environment and showcase current …

-Multi-Agent Decision-Support in Adversarial Environments
+Multi-Agent Planning in Adversarial Environments

-Autonomous Mission Planning for Unmanned Robotics Systems
+Autonomous Mission Planning for Robotics Systems

 From voice command to synchronized flip: we show our early autonomous mission planning work that grew into Multi AI, including Tello drone choreography and a loyal wingman simulation for unmanned-manned teaming.